senzing-garage/aws-cloudformation-ecs-senzing-stack-basic/docs/README.md

 1. **Synopsis:**
    The queue to which redo records that are not able to be redone by the Senzing Engine are sent.
-   In otherwords, if the message is malformed, or Senzing denied redoing the message.
+   In otherwords, if the message is malformed or Senzing denied redoing the message.
 1. **Details:**
    More information at [AWS SQS Console](https://console.aws.amazon.com/sqs/v2/home?#/queues).